 Planning and Development Certificates

-A planning and development certificate (PDC) gives varying levels of important planning and approval information relating to a property.
+A planning and development certificate (PDC) issued pursuant to the Planning Act 2016, gives varying levels of important planning and approval information relating to a property.
 There are three types of PDC, each containing particular levels of detail.
 Depending on the type requested, a PDC can have many valuable uses for a prospective purchaser, developer or solicitor, including formal confirmation of:

 - The zoning and planning scheme provisions applying to the land